-The complainant shall make himself/herself reasonably available to the designated investigator to ensure completion of the investigation within the timeframes set forth.
+The complainant shall make him/herself reasonably available to the designated investigator, to ensure completion of the investigation within the timeframes set forth.

-Applicability: The complaint procedures apply to the beneficiaries of City of Saginaw programs, activities, and services; including but not limited to: the public, contractors, sub-contractors, consultants, and other sub-recipients of federal and state funds.
+Applicability: The complaint procedures apply to the beneficiaries of the City of Lathrup Village programs, activities and services, including but not limited to: the public, contractors, sub-contractors, consultants, and other sub-recipients of federal and state funds.

-Eligibility: Any person who believes that he/she has been excluded from participation in, denied benefits or services of any program or activity administered by the City of Saginaw or its subrecipients, consultants, and contractors on the basis of race, color, national origin (including Limited English Proficiency), sex, age or disability may bring forth a complaint of discrimination under Title VI.
+Eligibility: Any person who believes that he/she has been excluded from participation in, denied benefits or services of any program or activity administered by the City of Lathrup Village or its sub-recipients, consultants and contractors on the basis of race, color, national origin (including Limited English Proficiency), sex, age or disability may bring forth a complaint of discrimination under Title VI.

 Time Limitation on Filing Complaints: Title VI complaints may be filed with the Title VI Coordinator's office.
-In all situations, the employees of the City of Saginaw must notify the Title VI Coordinator immediately upon receipt of a Title VI related complaint.
+In all situations, the employees of the City of Lathrup Village must contact the Title VI Coordinator immediately upon receipt of Title VI related statutes complaints.